SerafimovichEugene/homeflix/README.md

 - node.js 18+
 - `npm i`
 - Create a folder with video files.
 Only .mp4 file extension supported.
+- Create an empty folder for screenshots (SCREENSHOT_ROOT_DIR) where they are stored after populating.
 - Create a file with name .env within repo with the next Environment variables:

 `POSTGRES_USER=postgres`